Convolution Algebras: Relational Convolution, Generalised Modalities and Incidence Algebras: Non-Associative Lambek Calculus and Residuation

 In the correspondence theory of the non-associative Lambek calculus, relational associativity laws have already been studied~\cite{MootR12}.
 In fact, these can be split into two implications and they are reflected at the modal level.
-Similarly, we could obtain $(f\Conv g)\Conv h\le f\Conv (g\Conv h)$ and its order dual in the convolution algebra, for what it's worth.
+Similarly, one obtains $(f\Conv g)\Conv h\le f\Conv (g\Conv h)$ and its order dual in the convolution algebra~\cite{CranchDS20}.

 We also recover the expected relationship between the binary modalities $f\backslash g$ and $f\slash g$ and unary modal box operators.
 If the target quantale forms a complete distributive lattice and multiplication coincides with meet, then $f\backslash g$ and $f\slash g$ correspond to Heyting implications $f\to g$ and $f\leftarrow g$.
 The two cases are distinguished only by the order of arguments in $R$; they coincide if $R$ is relationally commutative.
 If in addition the lattice is complemented and $c_0:Z\to \calQ$ defined by $c_0\, z = 0$ for all $z\in Z$, then with $S\, x\, y \Leftrightarrow \exists z.\ R\, z\, y\, x$,